 Make A Sensory Box

-A sensory box can be a very helpful resource for a child who has sensory processing disorder.
+A sensory box contains a variety of objects to touch and fiddle with, that could help your child manage their sensory processing.
+This can be a very helpful resource for a child who has sensory processing disorder.

 • If your child tends to get over-stimulated easily, then the box could contain objects that could help your child to calm down and modulate their over-aroused state.

-• If your child tends to be lethargic and under-responsive, then the box could contain objects that could help stimulate the senses and help him/her to focus.
+• If your child tends to be lethargic and under-responsive, then the box could contain objects that could help stimulate the senses to be more alert and help your child to focus on listening or thinking.

 • If your child tends to be sensory seeking, then the box could contain objects that could provide sensory stimulation in a way that is acceptable for the situation - such as being able to sit and listen to a story while fiddling with an object from the sensory box instead of bouncing on the furniture!